Linkumori/Linkumori/README.md

 ### Best Practices:
 1. Check the actual URL in your browser's address bar
 2. For sites with `www`, you can use either format
 3. For sites without `www`, must match exactly
 4. For subdomains, always match exactly
 5. Test the whitelist entry by visiting different pages on the domain

-## Configuration

-Linkumori uses configuration files to determine which parameters to remove from URLs:

-- `rules/et_1` to `rules/et_12`: Static DNR rules
-- `Artifact.json`: Additional URL cleaning patterns for the History API method

-Advanced users can modify these files to customize the extension's behavior.

 ## Contributing